h4mu/GraphVisualization/README.md

 ## Deployment

+Tested with IIS Express, running the GraphVisualization project from VS will start all services as well.

+For production-like  environments running from IIS is recommended.
 Copy each service's dll and config files to a folder.
 Map it to a virtual directory in IIS and enable asp.net for it.
-Update the config files as necessary.
+Update the App.config and Web.config files as necessary (database url, username, password, service endpoints, logging, etc.).

  The data services use Neo4j which has a free open source community edition.
 Its installer can be downloaded from neo4j.com, see http://neo4j.com/docs/operations-manual/current/ for documentation.